Dorian is now a Category 1 Hurricane, storm forecast to become a major hurricane

 - May make landfall Monday as a Category 4 Hurricane in Florida

-Dorian became a hurricane Wednesday afternoon and currently has maximum sustained winds of 85 mph with gusts to 105 mph.
-Hurricane force winds extend 15 miles from the center of the storm.
+Dorian is now churning over warm water where it continues to get stronger.
+Maximum winds are 85 Hurricane force winds extend 15 miles from the center of the storm.
 Tropical storm force winds extend 75 miles from the center of the storm.

 Dorian is expected to move over the Atlantic and become a major hurricane and hit Florida late Monday.
 A hurricane becomes major when sustained winds reach 130 mph, making it a Category 4 on the Saffir-Simpson Hurricane Wind Scale.